ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 --------------------------------------

 Open a terminal window on your system and change directories to wherever you want to install ClarityNLP.
-Create a new folder called ``ClarityNLPBareBones``, to emphasize that it will hold a version of ClarityNLP configured for running locally on your system without Docker or OAuth2.
+Create a new folder called ``ClarityNLPNative``, to emphasize that it will hold a version of ClarityNLP configured for running locally on your system without Docker or OAuth2.
 You can create this folder, clone the repo, and initialize all submodules with these commands:
 ::
    cd /some/location/on/your/disk
-   mkdir ClarityNLPBareBones
+   mkdir ClarityNLPNative
-   cd ClarityNLPBareBones
+   cd ClarityNLPNative
    git clone --recurse-submodules https://github.com/ClarityNLP/ClarityNLP.git cd ClarityNLP